Are supermarkets supporting suppliers to use non-chemical alternatives?

 Meanwhile, farming has also become less and less profitable and many farmers now struggle to turn a profit.
 These tiny margins also drive farmers to use increasing amounts of pesticides, since they simply cannot afford for even part of their crop to fail.
 As a result they apply pesticides before problems emerge as an insurance policy.
 It is the equivalent of taking antibiotics in case you get flu.

 Supermarkets should be helping their farmers to adopt non-chemical methods of pest control.
-This can involve but is not limited to;
+This can involve but is not limited to:

-• Conducting and sharing research into ways to control weeds and pests without pesticides,
+• Conducting and sharing research into ways to control weeds and pests without pesticides.

-• Providing general training and guidance to suppliers on non-chemical pest control
+• Providing general training and guidance to suppliers on non-chemical pest control.

-• Offering bespoke advice to suppliers on how to deal with specific pest problems without resorting to chemicals
+• Offering bespoke advice to suppliers on how to deal with specific pest problems without resorting to chemicals.

-• Creating mechanisms such as grower groups which enable suppliers to share best practice with each other
+• Creating mechanisms such as grower groups which enable suppliers to share best practice with each other.

 • Reducing the use of post-harvest fungicides (which prevent fresh produce from rotting) by shortening supply chains, improving transport, storage and packaging, and using biopesticides.

 While a handful of UK supermarkets are doing all of the actions listed above, many are only taking one or two and could therefore be doing much more to support their suppliers to move away from pesticides and adopt non-chemical alternatives.
+Supermarkets should be providing this support to their suppliers directly, and not relying on third-party certification schemes (such as LEAF or Red Tractor) to play this role.

-Ask your supermarket to take action on pesticides
+Tell your supermarket to stop using bee-toxic pesticides

 Topics we reviewed